-If you are looking for the best budget tablets than you may have come across Wacom Intuos and Xp Pen Deco Series.
+If you are looking for the best budget tablets than you may have come across Wacom Intuos and Xp Pen Deco Series particularly the Deco 03.
 Both these tablets are closely priced and have almost similar features.
 So, it is obvious to have confusion regarding which one is better and which one should you pick as your next Drawing tablet.

 All these tablets were recently launched by their respective brands.
 On an individual level, all the tablets work great and are very capable devices.
-But, tablets are not groceries which you buy week after another, you only buy them once.
-So it is important to get the best possible device.
+But, there are minor differences which sets them apart from each other.
+So it is important to know and compare the differences to make an informed decision and get the best possible device.

 Devices by Wacom

 Wacom has a very rich history of making drawing tablets.
-Its tablets are considered industry standard and used in all the major studios.
+Its tablets have become an industry standard and used in all the major studios.
 Over the years they have introduced many devices on the market.
 Their devices range from high-end display tablets to mid-range and lower end pen tablets.

-Wacom Intuos tablets were introduced way back in 2012.
+Wacom first time came with their Intuos lineup way back in 2012.
 Since then, Wacom has been adding new tablets into the Intuos lineup.
 They are also constantly revising their older models and relaunching them with latest specs.

-They have recently done a major revision to one of their most famous Intuos series tablets and reintroduced it with better hardware and new features.
-The latest Wacom Intuos is priced the same as the last model and consist of three tablets which vary from each other in size and connectivity options.
+They have recently done a major revision to one of their most popular Intuos series tablets and reintroduced it with better hardware and new features.
+The latest Wacom Intuos has the same price as the last years model.
+There are three versions of the tablet which vary from each other in size and connectivity options.

 Devices by Xp-Pen